Skasselbard/NixOS-K3s-Cluster/README.md

 - Physikal machine and network configuration -> in the hosts.csv
 - k3s container and network configuration -> k3s.csv
-- additional nix config in "TODO" subfolder
+- additional nix config in `NixConfigs` subfolder
   - the config is selected by name e.g. host/container "olaf" -> olaf.nix
 - There are X kinds of secrets
   - passwd